dora-team/dora.dev/.gemini/styleguide.md

      appearance.
    * Magic Numbers: Using unexplained numerical values directly in the code, making it harder to understand the purpose and adjust the values later.
+   * "Magic" Front Matter: Avoid creating custom front matter variables to control layout logic (like `top_header` or `hide_title`) when standard Hugo variables (like defined hierarchy or `.Title`) can achieve the same result.
+Standardizing on core logic makes templates easier to understand and maintain.

 4. Security: Identify potential vulnerabilities in data handling or input validation.
 Examples here include things like storing passwords or credentials, vulnerabilities in the way APIs are designed